flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-vs-effort-in-api-design/index.md

 * Make a widget that is responsible for laying out its children;
 * Unit-test our custom layout widget *without starting an emulator*;
 * Make a widget with a custom paint method.
-For example we can make a button with a custom shape, interesting shadow or coloring effect;
+For example, we can make a button with a custom shape, interesting shadow or coloring effect;
-* That custom widget will still ramain a button in terms of gestures it accepts, accessibility and other properties;
+* That custom widget will still remain a button in terms of gestures it accepts, accessibility and other properties;
 * We could unit-test the paint operation.
 Again, just by running the code in a Dart VM, no emulator required.